The Giant Sequoia

 A GIANT SEQUOIA GROVE CAN CAPTURE UP TO 10X MORE CO2 PER HECTARE.

 The UK Forestry Commission quotes that over 100 years a woodland planted today would sequest 400-600 tonnes of CO2 per hectare.
-A Sequoia grove where the trees were growing in line with existing UK specimens, where each tree could expect to reach a 100 year volume of 40 tonnes, across 100 trees would sequest over 4000 tonnes of CO2 from the atmosphere.
+A Sequoia grove where the trees were growing in line with SCC forecast data, where each tree could expect to reach a 100 year volume of 50 tonnes, across 100 trees would sequest over 5000 tonnes of CO2 from the atmosphere.

 And Sequoia’s keep on growing.
 Meaning that they can capture more carbon far beyond our vintage terms.